Alzheimer's disease is the

 brain .
 It causes a steady loss of memory and of how

-well you can speak, think, and carry on daily activities.
+well you can speak, think, and do your daily activities.

-Alzheimer's disease always gets worse over time, but how quickly this
+Alzheimer's disease gets worse over time, but how quickly this

 Mild memory loss is common in people older than 60.
 It may not mean that you